The Top Things to Do and See in Mabira Forest

 You will see other monkeys here like the red-tailed monkeys, birds, butterflies, flowering plants, and ancient trees that have been here for centuries.

 The Uganda Mangabey was recently identified as a unique species.
 The Forest is a perfect off-of-the beaten path spot for it.

-> You can spot 46% of Uganda’s forest birds in Mabira Rainforest, that is lot more than any other forest in Uganda.
+You can spot 46% of Uganda’s forest birds in Mabira Rainforest.
+That is a lot more than any other forest in Uganda.

-> In one day, you will be able to identify a wide variety of bird species in this snall forest.
+One day, you will be able to identify a wide variety of bird species in this small forest.

-> It’s difficult not to run into one of the 3 species of monkeys native to the forest .
+It’s difficult not to run into one of the three species of monkeys native to the forest.

-> The mostly well-maintained trails are also a great place for mountain bikers to blazed through the Forest.
+The most well-maintained trails are also an excellent place for mountain bikers to blazed through the Forest.
 One can even venture beyond the forest into the communities.

-> Mountain Bikes can be rented at Griffin Falls camp, outside of the forest at a National Forestry Department facility and the best bikes can be rented from Nile River Explorers in Jinja.
+Mountain Bikes can be rented at Griffin Falls camp, outside of the forest at a National Forestry Department facility and the best bikes can be rented from Nile River Explorers in Jinja.

 We can also arrange for you a well-maintained mountain bike for you to traverse the forest for the day, enjoying the monkeys, birds, trees, and plants that you will find along your way.